-Choose from a variety of surfaces and paint products when introducing finger painting to your child.
+Choose from a variety of surfaces and paint products when introducing finger painting to a child.

-Heavy papers like freezer paper often work the best for finger painting and prevent the paint from soaking through.
+Heavy paper like freezer paper often works best for finger painting and prevents the paint from soaking through.

 You can also find paper made specifically for this purpose, which is resilient and nonabsorbent.
 Try dampening the shiny side of these papers with a wet sponge, first, when using the traditional, thick finger paints.
 This allows for easier spread.

-You can also use other types of heavy papers or cardboard.
+You can also use other types of heavy paper or cardboard.

 You can also use tempera paint for finger painting.
 This is a little thinner but often available in a wider assortment of colours.

 When using finger paints with kids, be sure to choose non-toxic products.
-And check for egg-free bases, for kids with egg allergies.
+Remeber to check for egg-free bases, for kids with egg allergies.

 Finger Painting with Water